laktak/chkbit/README.md

       --ignore-name=".chkbitignore"
                                 filename that chkbit reads its ignore list from, needs to start with '.'
-      --db                      use a index database instead of index files -w, --workers=5               number of workers to use.
-For slow IO (like on a spinning disk) --workers=1 will be faster.
+  -w, --workers=5               number of workers to use.
+For slow IO (like on a
+                                spinning disk) --workers=1 will be faster.
       --[no-]plain              show plain status instead of being fancy -q, --[no-]quiet              quiet, don't show progress/information -v, --[no-]verbose            verbose output
-  -V, --version                 show version information

-Mode
+Commands:
+  check <paths> ... [flags]
-  -c, --check                chkbit will verify files in readonly mode (default
+    chkbit will verify files in readonly mode

-                             mode)
+  update <paths> ... [flags]
-  -u, --update               add and update indices -a, --add-only             only add new and modified files, do not check
+    add and update indices

-                             existing (quicker)
+  init-db <path> [flags]
-      --init-db              initialize a new index database at the given path for use with --db
+    initialize a new index database at the given path for use with --db

+  show-ignored-only <paths> ... [flags]
-  -i, --show-ignored-only    only show ignored files
+    only show ignored files

+  tips [flags]
+    show tips

+  version [flags]
+    show version information

+Run "chkbit <command> --help" for more information on a command.
 ```

 ```
-$ chkbit -H
+$ chkbit tips

 .chkbitignore rules:
 - each line should contain exactly one name